Caddebury History, Family Crest & Coats of Arms

 Early Notables of the Caddebury family (pre 1700)

-Migration of the Caddebury family to Ireland
+Migration of the Caddebury family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Caddebury arrived in North America very early: Joel Cadbury who arrived in New York State in 1853.